LaurieWired/Halloween_2024_Programming_Challenge/README.md

 ## 🎯 Objective
 Create a modern CAPTCHA system for the future.
 Anything goes.
-CAPTCHAs can be image or text-based.

 Use the programming language of your choice.